rsalmei/walletsaver-tech-assignment/README.md

 ## REST API

 This were a tough one.
-There's the famous Django Rest Framework, which I don't like, and alternatives like the also famous Restless and Tastypie, or the bleeding edge API Star.
+There's the famous Django Rest Framework, which I don't really like, and alternatives like the also famous Restless and Tastypie, or the bleeding edge API Star.

 The DRF framework is complete, including an API browser, but I've always found it very convoluted.
 It tries to be so flexible that the usability suffers.
 But it is good nevertheless.

+The API Star is not yet compatible with django, and the other two I've not used.
+I'll go with the DRF, simple should be simple.

 ## Tests